-This vegan buttermilk recipe is made with only two ingredients, one glass, and 10 minutes of your time.
+This vegan buttermilk recipe has only two ingredients, one glass, and 10 minutes of your time.

-You will be able to cook all those recipes that call for buttermilk, including biscuits, pancakes, and baked goods such as cornbread and vegan banana bread, achieving the same results!
+You can cook all those recipes that call for buttermilk, including biscuits, pancakes, and baked goods such as cornbread and vegan banana bread, achieving the same results!

 Buttermilk is a dairy product made by churning fresh or fermented cream or milk.
 This article will cover what it is, how to make vegan buttermilk, and ways to use it!